AnimalStudio-Official/Knit2/docs/services.md

 See the [RemoteSignal](https://sleitnick.github.io/RbxUtil/api/RemoteSignal) documentation for more info on how to use the RemoteSignal object.
 :::

-Under the hood, Knit is using the `Comm` module, which is creating a RemoteEvent object linked to this event.
+Under the hood, Crystal is using the `Comm` module, which is creating a RemoteEvent object linked to this event.
 This is a two-way signal (like a transceiver), so we can both send and receive data on both the server and the client.

 We can then modify our `AddPoints` method again to fire this signal too: